Quantization for uniform distributions on stretched Sierpi\'nski triangles: Optimal sets of -means for all

-\begin{proof} Note that with respect to any of its medians, the R-triangle has the maximum symmetry, i.e., with respect to any of its medians the R-triangle is geometrically symmetric as well as symmetric with respect to the probability distribution $P$.
-By the symmetric with respect to the probability distribution $P$, it is meant that if the two basic triangles of similar geometrical shape lie in the opposite sides of a median, and are equidistant from the median, then they have the same probability.
-Due to this, among all the pairs of two points which have the boundaries of the Voronoi regions oblique lines passing through the centroid $(\frac{1}{2},\frac{\sqrt{3}}{6})$, the two points which have the boundary of the Voronoi regions the line perpendicular to a median will give the smallest distortion error.
+\begin{proof} The stretched Sierpi\`nski triangle with respect to any of its medians has the maximum symmetry, i.e., with respect to any of its medians the stretched Sierpi\`nski triangle is geometrically symmetric as well as symmetric with respect to the probability distribution $P$.
+Due to this fact, among all the pairs of two points which have the boundaries of the Voronoi regions oblique lines passing through the centroid $(\frac{1}{2},\frac{\sqrt{3}}{6})$, the two points which have the boundary of the Voronoi regions the line perpendicular to a median will give the smallest distortion error.
 Without any loss of generality, to get an optimal set of two-means we consider the median passing through the vertex $(\frac 12, \frac {\sqrt{3}}2)$.
 Let $\ga:=\{(p, b_1), (p, b_2)\}$ be an optimal set of two-means with $b_1\leq b_2$.
-Since the optimal points are the centroids of their own Voronoi regions, by the properties of centroids, we have
+Since the optimal quantizers are the centroids of their own Voronoi regions, by the properties of centroids, we have